nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User requests the list of archived internship applications.
 2. CinternS shows the list of archived internship applications.
-3. User requests to retrieve a specific application in the list
+3. User requests to retrieve a specific application in the list.
 4. CinternS retrieves the application.

     Use case ends.